LauBengaard/LauBengaard.github.io/section1.md

     frameborder="0">
 </iframe>

-To look into whether or not Vision Zero already has managed to bring traffic crashes down since its launch in 2019, we consider the number of crashes occurring each year:
+To look into whether or not Vision Zero already has managed to bring traffic crashes down since its launch in 2019, we consider the total number of crashes occurring each year and the number of crashes causing fatality each year as shown below.
+Take a closer look at each year by hovering over the markers at the curves, and note that the curves are not scaled relative to each other:

 <iframe src="contents/accidents_over_time.html"
     sandbox="allow-same-origin allow-scripts"